 Canada immigration

-How to Get a Canadian Provincial Nomination Certificate
+How to Get a Canadian Provincial Nomination for Express Entry

 The benefit of job offer streams is that many allow employers to bypass the Labour Market Impact Assessment (LMIA) process.
 Many provinces have agreements with the federal government that allow them to issue ‘letters of support’ to successful nominees.
 These letters can be used to apply for a Canadian work permit in lieu of an LMIA.
 This makes it easier for employers to hire foreign applicants, which can also make it easier to secure a role in Canada.